 9. Rubber tapping has been taking place for centuries.

 Found in Central and South America, the Mesoamerican people (such as the Aztecs and the Mayans) were the first to tap rubber from these trees.
 They made play balls from the latex they collected (after letting it dry).
 Latex was also used to waterproof their clothing.

 10. Some rubber trees run dry.

 Although rubber trees produce latex as long as they live, the amount of production may decrease with age.

 11. There’s a hit song about rubber trees.

 In 1961, a song known as High Hopes (a song about rubber trees) by Frank Sinatra reached the Billboard top 100.
 After Sinatra’s initial song debut, several versions of the song have been performed.

 As they are often tapped for latex, the Rubber Trees that are grown in plantations only grow up to 25 meters.

-The fruit of the tubber tree explodes which releases and spreads the seeds as far as 30 meters away.
+The fruit of the rubber tree explodes which releases and spreads the seeds as far as 30 meters away.

-Do you have any interesting or fun facts about the rubber tree that we’ve not mentioned?
-Share them with us in the comments section below!
+Do you know any interesting or fun facts about rubber trees?
+Share them in the comments below!